 Use the Delete Data Submission function only when data was entered in the wrong product category.
 If you entered incorrect data and want to change it, use the ‘Resubmit TL 9000 Data’ function.
 Once the Delete Data Submission function is used, data cannot be re-entered for the deleted data.

 Go to tl9000.org and select the Contact Us button on any page.
 Enter your contact information, select the ‘TL 9000 Handbooks’ for the subject and then enter your comments in the text box.
-Your comments will be sent to Product Category Table sub team for consideration.
+Your comments will be sent to Category Table sub team for consideration.

 The TIA QuEST Forum has a team of volunteer Subject Matter Experts (SME) to handle interpretation requests.
 Go to tl9000.org and select the Contact Us button on any page.
 Enter your contact information, select the ‘TL 9000 Handbooks’ for the subject and then enter your question in the text box.
 Your question will be sent to the appropriate SME for an answer, which will be returned to you.